 Guaranteed Equity Bonds offer potential for stock market growth with no risk to capital.
-The bond is a 5 year investment giving a return linked to the performance of the UK's quoted top 100 companies.
+The bond is a 3 or 5 year investment giving a return linked to the performance of the UK's quoted top 100 companies.
 If the FTSE increases in value the investment will increase up to a specified maximum percentage.
 If it loses value, the investor will get their original sum back.
-Minimum investment is £2,000 and the maximum is £1,000,000.
+Minimum investment is £500, and the maximum is £1,000,000.

-Interviewers should have collected information on whether the Guaranteed Equity Bond is a National Savings, bank or building society scheme, when it was started, the length of the scheme, the amount regularly paid, the period this covers, and the approximate value of the Bond.
+Interviewers should have collected information on whether the Guaranteed Equity Bond is a National Savings, bank or building society scheme, when it was started, the length of the scheme, and the approximate value of the Bond.